 I like to know what things I need to spend my mental energy on, so I can let other things go.
 For me, it’s helpful to know if I “own” something, which, to me, means that I am responsible for the emotional labor of moving it forward.

-If I don’t own a project but am involved, I don’t need to take on the emotional labor of moving it forward.
+If I don’t own a project but am involved, I don’t need to take on the emotional labor.

-When there’s a new project that comes up, I will typically clarify my role, so that I know the level of mental investment I need to put into the project.
-Sometimes, I will even lead with saying, “I’m happy to help with this, but I don’t think I have the capacity to own it.”
+When there’s a new project that comes up, I will always clarify my role, so that I know the level of mental investment I need to put into the project.
+Sometimes, I will even lead by saying, “I’m happy to help with this, but I don’t think I have the capacity to own it.”

 I knew she was busy, and I had some free time, so I offered to help her out.
 When I finished compiling the summary, I sent it back to her saying that she could take it forward however she wanted to and to let me know if there’s any additional support she’d like on the project.
 This communication was my way of reinforcing that this project was not becoming mine even though I was helping with it.